Hypothesis Testing for Adversarial Channels: Chernoff-Stein Exponents

-In another variation on the binary hypothesis testing problem, instead of distinguishing between sources, the objective is to distinguish between two channels (say $H_0: W$ and $H_1: \Wbar$) with the same input and output alphabets~\cite{blahut1974hypothesis,hayashi2009discrimination}.
+In another variation on the binary hypothesis testing problem, instead of distinguishing between sources, the objective is to distinguish between two channels (say $H_0: W$ and $H_1: \Wbar$) with the same input (say $\mathcal{X}$) and output alphabets (say $\mathcal{Y}$)~\cite{blahut1974hypothesis,hayashi2009discrimination}.
 Here, a transmitter, which is unaware of the hypothesis, may choose the inputs to the channels.
-It can be shown that the optimal Chernoff-Stein error exponent may be attained using a deterministic transmission strategy which sends the input letter for which the relative entropy between the channel output distributions under the two hypotheses is maximized (i.e. most discriminating symbol).
+It was shown that the optimal Chernoff-Stein error exponent can be attained using a deterministic transmission strategy, which sends the input letter for which the relative entropy between the channel output distributions under the two hypotheses is maximized (i.e. most discriminating symbol).
 The optimal exponent is given by $\max \limits_{x \in \mathcal{X}} D(W(.|x)\|\Wbar(.|x))$.
 Hayashi~\cite{hayashi2009discrimination} further showed that feedback does not improve the optimal error exponent in the adaptive case where the transmitter has feedback of the channel output.
 The optimal scheme is to send the most discriminating symbol during all channel uses and then performing a likelihood ratio test on the channel outputs.
 Polyanskiy and Verd\'u\cite{polyanskiy2011binary} considered the same problem with variable-length transmissions and showed that the pair of Chernoff-Stein exponents ($\max \limits_{x \in \mathcal{X}} D(\Wbar(.|x)\|W(.|x))$, $\max \limits_{x \in \mathcal{X}} D(W(.|x)\|\Wbar(.|x))$) can be simultaneously achieved.